What Is Accreditation and Why Is It Important?

 A team of qualified peer reviewers conducts an on-site visit to validate the finding of the self-study report.
 The team interviews college administrators, faculty, students, alumni, community leaders and university administrators.
 The team also inspects the college's facilities, examines appropriate documentation and prepares a report of its findings to the CEPH board responsible for granting accreditation.

-Students entering a CEPH accredited college are assured of a competency-based education with high standards of quality and membership in a network of professional colleagues that transcends boundaries of universities and professional associations.
+Students entering a CEPH-accredited college are assured of a competency-based education with high standards of quality and membership in a network of professional colleagues that transcends the boundaries of universities and professional associations.